This appendix is normative.

 ---|---|---|

-Unauthorized key use or loss of control | Some syncable authenticator deployments support sharing private keys to devices that belong to other users who can then misuse the key | Enforce enterprise device management features or managed profiles that prevent synced keys from being shared. |
+Unauthorized key use or loss of control | Some syncable authenticator deployments support sharing authentication keys to devices that belong to other users who can then misuse the key. | Enforce enterprise device management features or managed profiles that prevent synced keys from being shared. |

 Provide mechanisms for users to view keys, key statuses, and whether/where keys have been shared. | ||